 If you’ve published a business survey in the past, you’ll know that part is much easier said than done.
 The fact of the matter is that lots of surveys have abysmal response rates simply because people don’t really want to fill them up.

 While there is no way to guarantee that you’ll get tons of responses to your survey, there are steps that you can take to actively attract more of them.
+This includes using survey tools for meetings as they can help increase engagement.

 Try to always keep your survey as short as humanly possible.
 It is best to keep the goal that you want to achieve firmly in mind, and do away with any questions that aren’t necessary to fulfill it.